Let's Talk About Colon Cancer: Awareness, Prevention and Early Detection

 Several factors can raise your risk of colon cancer.
 Those that are manageable include:

-- Nutrition: High-fat, low-fiber lifestyles that include a lot of processed or red meats are linked to higher colon cancer risk.
-Try limiting red meat to 12–18 oz per week and eat more fiber-rich fruits, vegetables and whole grains.
+• Nutrition: High-fat, low-fiber lifestyles that include a lot of processed or red meats are linked to higher colon cancer risk.
+Consider eating less red meat and incorporating more fiber-rich fruits, vegetables and whole grains when possible.
+Fiber specifically supports steady bowel movements and a balanced gut, both of which help reduce inflammation linked to colon cancer

 The American Cancer Society recommends adults at an average risk of colon cancer begin screening at age 45.
 Those with family history or other risk factors may need to start sooner.